Essay guidelines

 - Pay attention to the events.
 Does the novel start in the middle of an event?
 Does it start from the climax?

 When analyzing a play, you should evaluate the relationship between the characters and the setting.
-Also, mention any dramatic irony or double meaning you notice in a scene.Step 2: Thesis statement
+Also, mention any dramatic irony or double meaning you notice in a scene.Step 2: Think of your thesis statement

 - Does George Orwell's 1984 include gothic elements?